Toggle mobile menu visibility

 Admitting a pupil to a Norfolk school

-A pupil is a pupil at the school from the beginning of the first day on which the school has agreed, or has been notified, that the pupil will attend the school.
+A pupil is a pupil at the school from the beginning of the first day on which the school and the person with control of the pupil attendance (A person with control of the pupil's attendance is defined in regulation 3(2)) has agreed, that the pupil will attend the school.

-Independent schools are responsible for making their own admissions arrangements but must have regard to avoiding delay in admitting pupils onto the admission register.
+Independent schools in England are responsible for making their own admissions arrangements but must have regard to avoiding unnecessary delays in admitting pupils onto the admission register.

 The admission register must contain the personal details of every pupil in the school, along with the date of admission or re-admission to the school, information regarding parents and carers and, details of the school last attended.